hmxmilohax/rock-band-3-deluxe/readme.md

 * Auto activating drum modifier (no fills mode)
 * Translations for Spanish, French, German
 * Post processing toggle - disables/reenables post processing in-game, or in menus
-* Screensaver mode - remove UI elements from menus to view the background vingette unobstructed (it will softlock your game, so be careful!)
+* Screensaver mode - remove UI elements from menus to view the background vignette unobstructed (it will softlock your game, so be careful!)
 * Nice (69%) and Awesome Choke (98-99%) callouts on solo completion
 * New main menu music pulled from other Rock Band titles
 * No crowd modifier